vcheplygina/fyp2024/assignment_final.md

 For the final assignment we are still working with (part of) PAD-UFES-20, you can download the data [here](https://data.mendeley.com/datasets/zr7vgbcyr2/1).
 Do not forget to cite the dataset in your report.

 In this part we will be working with image features, like Asymmetry.
 We refer to them as "visual features" hereafter.
-The "visual features" may be different from group to group.
+The "visual features" each group needs to implement this year are:

+* Asymmetry
+* Color variability
+* At least one feature from: blue white veil, dots, globules, lines, network structures, regression structures, vessels.
+See also slides/references from class on 6 March.
+* You can add additional features in the "open question" task

 ## Task 3: Select the subset of images that you will work with

-(Details TBA)
+You will need images with masks to implement (some of) the features.
+You can use the images you segmented in the first part of the project, and/or collect images from other groups.
+You can choose to discard some images due to low quality, for example.
+Please document and motivate your choices in the report.

 ## Task 4: Annotate image features by hand

-Search for related work about your group's visual features and how they are measured by dermatologists.
+Search for related work about your visual features and how they are measured by dermatologists.

 Create an annotation guide for you and your group members, where you discuss at least 5 images together, and decide how to rate their visual features.